Baby turtles can be tricky to take care of. This is what you need to know about baby red-eared slider care.

 Your baby red-eared slider’s diet should be primarily protein-focused.

 The absolute best way to make sure your baby red-eared slider gets enough nutrition is by using a good turtle pellet as its staple food.
 I recommend either Mazuri or Tetra for pellet food.
-For more information on both as well as why I recommend these two brands, check out my article here.
+For more information on both as well as why I recommend these two brands, check out my article on the best turtle food brands.

 You can also use other meat and insect sources to supplement the pellets, such as: